aimms/language-reference/optimization-modeling-components/implementing-advanced-algorithms-for-mathematical-programs/using-solver-sessions.rst

 If the generated math program appears to be infeasible then the procedure :any:`GMP::SolverSession::GetIIS` can be used to retrieve an irreducible infeasible set (IIS).
-This procedure returns the numbers of the rows and columns that are part of the IIS.
+This procedure returns the row and column numbers of the rows and columns that are part of the IIS.